Do you REALLY need a Cannabis / Hemp Bucking Machine?

-At Triminator, we make the best cannabis and hemp buckers around.
-And a bucker is a great complement to a trimmer.
+At Triminator, we make the best cannabis & hemp bucking machines around.
 But is a hemp or cannabis bucker really right for you?
 It might not be.
 Here’s how to know if you need a cannabis/hemp bucker, and some tips for getting the most from your current machine.

 What is a Cannabis and Hemp Bucker?

 For those who don’t know, an industrial cannabis/hemp bucker is a machine that removes flowers and leaves from the stalks of harvested plants for further processing.
 Technicians insert the lower end of a branch or stalk into a hole on the bucker where it’s grabbed by a roller mechanism.
 The rollers pull the branch through forcefully, de-stemming or ‘de-boning’ the flowers as the branch moves through the hole.